aquaticus/nexus433/README.md

 If you got problems receiving proper data from sensors you can do one the following:

-1. Check if data is properly received from close range, if not check batter or test with other sensor.
+1. Check if data is properly received from close range, if not check batter or test with another sensor.
-2. Move antenna to different position.
+2. Move the antenna to a different position.
 3. Reduce `resolution_us` parameter to 0 and increase `tolerance_us`.
 4. Use longer antenna.
 Just attach a piece of wire.
-The length of the wire is related to wave length, you can use: 69cm, 34cm, 17cm, 8cm, 4cm wires.
+The length of the wire is related to wavelength, you can use: 69cm, 34cm, 17cm, 8cm, 4cm wires.
 5. If you got more than one sensor make sure they transmit data in different time.
-If two sensors collide remove battery and insert again.
+If two sensors collide remove the battery and insert again.

 # CPU usage